MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/transportation/tasks/setup-a-rating-profile.md

     - **Shipping carrier** – Select a shipping carrier.
 The rating profile that you're setting up will also be shown on the **Shipping carriers** page for the selected carrier.
     - **Site** and **Warehouse** – Select a site and warehouse.
     - **Rate engine** – Select the rate engine for the rating profile.
     - **Rate master** – Select the rate master for the rating profile.
 You can use the rate master to define a rate base type and a rate base.
-For more information, see [Set up rate masters](set-up-rate-masters.md).
+Learn more in [Set up rate masters](set-up-rate-masters.md).
     - **Transit time engine** – Select the transit time engine for the rating profile.
     - **Carrier fuel index** – Select the carrier fuel index for the rating profile.
     - **Effect start date and time** and **Effective end date and time** – Define the period when the rating profile should be active.